JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Git diff keymaps
 When using a command like `:G show abc123`, there are keymaps that allow for opening files and diffs for a the given commit.
 It would be nice to have the same keymaps for `:G diff abc123`.
 For `show`, there are maps to open a file at the given commit, or at the commit _before_ the given commit.
 For `diff`, we'd probably want to use that, but also support a commit range or multiple given commits, so in the case of `:G diff commit1 commit2`, the "previous" file would be `commit1`.

-### Reblame handles files not in commit
-When reblaming a file that has a different name at a given commit, a pretty ugly error is shown.
-We should handle that more gracefully by either figuring out the old file name, or if that's not possible, show a better error.